Faculty

 Claudia Chaufan

-Associate Professor and Health Graduate Program Director, School of Health Policy & Management, Faculty of Health
+Associate Professor and Health Graduate Program Director, School of Health Policy & Management, Faculty of Health, York University

 Keywords: Geopolitical economy of global health; Marxist theories of health; Critical policy analysis